jdp/taxon/README.rst

 - Fully queryable.
 Supports expressions using ``And``, ``Or``, and ``Not`` operations as well as direct tag lookup.
 - Persistent.
 Data is stored in Redis.
 - Integrated.
-Operations happen in application code, and query results surface information to smooth direct Redis access.
+Taxon wraps ``Redis`` objects, and proxies Redis commands to Taxon through it.

 Getting Started
 ---------------